kellan/laughingmeme/_posts/asides/2004-07-14-jesus-christ-who-wrote-this-song-the-wto-its-like-a-primer-on-consumerism.md

 ---
 id: 2386
 title: 'Jesus Christ, who wrote this song?
 The WTO?
-It&#8217;s like a primer on consumerism.'
+Its like a primer on consumerism.'
 date: '2004-07-14T13:21:33+00:00'
 author: Kellan
 layout: post